Dollar flat, euro bumps higher as sentiment see-saws

 NEW YORK (Reuters) - The dollar held steady on Thursday as investors were cautious over expectations about a COVID-19 vaccine that is unlikely to avert a grim winter in the United States and Europe as the pandemic’s latest wave intensifies.

-The dollar index was up 0.01% in the morning in New York, after having rebounded a little in London from lows during Asia trading.
+The dollar index was up 0.01% in New York, after having rebounded a little in London from lows during Asia trading.

 The latest U.S. weekly jobless claims report did not budge the dollar when it came out on Thursday morning.
 The report showed the pace of decline in claims had slowed to 709,000 compared with 757,000 the prior week and forecasts for 735,000 claims.